yuanqing/sketch-plugin-helper/docs/utilities.md

 ### const layers = getSelectedLayersOrLayersOnCurrentPage()

-Gets the selected layers, or the layers on the current page if no layers are selected.
+Gets the selected layers, or the top-level layers on the current page if no layers are selected.

 #### *Return value*